 Let me introduce you to Jade Anderson who is a guest blogger.
-Jade has written a strong article outlining some of the best resume tips to use in your resume writing strategy for 2018.
+Jade has written a strong article outlining some of the best resume tips to use in your resume writing strategy.

 What defines you?

 When an employer or recruiter is looking at resumes, they take an average of just 6 seconds to look over each resume.
 To stand out, your resume must portray your personal voice.
 Employers want to see your goals and ambitions and how your determination can help their company.

 Understanding how your passion can be integrated into a career path helps you understand what positions will be best for you and how you should portray yourself to be appealing for such positions.
 Perhaps you will discover you need to take an extra course to be better suited for a position.
 With online courses from training organisations such as Upskilled, it might be easier than you think.

 Be real and authentic.
 Your resume should reflect you, rather than you forcing yourself into a generic resume template.

 Think about your audience.

 Each position you apply for will differ slightly; it’s for a different company, a different role, or even a completely different industry.
 Therefore, your resume should be tailored for each application you make.